 One of the most important habitats are the "Bofedales" or highland wetlands as they are a source of food and water for both wild and domestic fauna.

 Although not very abundant, the fauna is diverse.
 Mammals include lama (Lama glama), alpaca (Lama pacos) and vicuña (Vigugna vicugna).

 Noteworthy birds are puna ibis (Plegadis ridgwayi), huallata (Chloephaga melanoptera) and Andean condor (Vultur gryphus).

 Only 200 elderly people (2000) of the Aymara tribe are living in the area in a traditional fashion with sustainable use of the natural resources.

 This Puna ecosystem preserves high-altitude wildlife, including Vicuñas, for which the reserve is named.
-Much of the reserve consists of extensive Andean steppes cut by rivers and quebradas, being Lauca River the main one.
+Much of the reserve consists of extensive Andean steppes cut by rivers and quebradas, the Lauca River being the main one.

 Typical vegetation includes pajonal, tolar and llaretal formations.
-In some areas is possible to find specimen of Polylepis tarapacana.
+In some areas it is possible to find specimens of Polylepis tarapacana.